Publications

 4. Realigning Higher Education in Nepal.”
 In Bista, Sharma, Raby eds.
 Higher Education in Nepal: Policies and Perspectives, Routledge, 2019.

 9. Addressing Monolingual Dispositions with Translingual Pedagogy.
 In Practical Pedagogies: Engaging Domestic and International Students in Translingual & Translocal Writing.
 Frost, Blum-Malley & Kiernan.
-(Book under contract with U. Press of Colorado, anticipated publication: spring 2020).
+University of Colorado Press, 2021.

 10. Unraveling Colonial Hegemonies: Scholarship and Teaching with Rhetorical Traditions from South Asia.”
 Rhetorics Elsewhere and Otherwise: Contested Modernities and Decolonial Visions.
 Romeo García, Damián Baca, 2019.